In the Beginning.

-In the beginning, back in 1977 there was a small suburban bicycle shop on West End Lane, West Hampstead in North West London called Beta Bikes.
-The shop was owned by an entrepreneur, Errol Drew.
-Errol has spent time in the USA and had seen the emergence of mountain biking and decided to bring it to the UK.
-Errol started to import some American brands as well as develop his own mountain bikes under the Ridgeback brand.
-Demand for these products grew from other bicycle retailers and consumers.
-This lead Errol to create Madison to supply product to the trade and the Freewheel mail order catalogue for the consumer.
-The Freewheel catalogue was sold throughout the UK in all newsagents and fast became the go to publication for everything cycling in the UK.
+Back in 1977 there was a small suburban bicycle shop in North West London called Beta Bikes.
+The shop was owned by an entrepreneur named Errol Drew.
+Errol had spent time in the USA and seen the emergence of mountain biking and decided to bring it to the UK.
+He started to import some American brands as well as develop his own mountain bikes under the Ridgeback brand (which continues to operate today).
+Demand for these products grew from other bicycle retailers and consumers across the UK.
+This led to the creation of the distributor company Madison to supply product to the trade.
+Freewheel was the original name of the mail order catalogue for consumers.